 When searching for reviews of WordPress list building tools, Thrive Leads and OptinMonster are almost always mentioned.
 And that’s because they are very similar.

-They are similar in the features they offer, but from a technical perspective they are very different tools.
+They are similar in the features they offer, but from a technical perspective, they are very different tools.
 Thrive Leads is a WordPress plugin, whereas OptinMonster is a standalone application that can be used on various CMS types, not only WordPress.

 There is really not much negative to say about OptinMonster.
-It’s an incredibly powerful list building tool with all the features needed by those who want to take email marketing and lead capturing to a whole new level.
+It’s an incredibly powerful list-building tool with all the features needed by those who want to take email marketing and lead capturing to a whole new level.

 Another tool that is very similar to Thrive Leads is Bloom, a WordPress email opt-in plugin developed and sold by Elegant Themes.

-A standard license will set you back $89 per year, which is very reasonable.
+A standard license will set you back $89 per year, which is reasonable.
 Bloom has great form templates, with signup forms that are quite easy to set up, perhaps a bit easier than with Thrive Leads.

-However, Thrive Leads offers more options, including an exit intent trigger, which for some is quite an important feature to have.
+However, Thrive Leads offers more options, including an exit-intent trigger, which for some is quite an important feature to have.

 Sumo used to be a popular one-stop shop for social sharing and email popups, but they seem to have gone out of fashion in recent times.
 In all fairness, I stopped using Sumo a couple of years ago, and perhaps they’ve improved since.

-The reasons I stopped using Sumo was because of page speed issues and the not-so-intuitive user interface.
+The reasons I stopped using Sumo were because of page speed issues and the not-so-intuitive user interface.
 Sumo comes with a suite of apps (that you can turn on and off), and all that is managed in a somewhat invasive admin module.